 How long have you been dealing with your too-small kitchen?

 If you’ve been hesitating about completing a kitchen renovation, finances are probably to blame.
-A kitchen renovation can quickly add up when you need to tear down walls, add extensions and complete other major changes to add square footage.
+Kitchen makeovers can quickly add up when you need to tear down walls, add extensions and complete other major changes to add square footage.

 But what if we told you that you can make your kitchen bigger without adding any additional space?
 And that doing so won’t cost you a fortune?

 Sound too good to be true?
 It’s not!
 With our tips below we can help you maximize the space in your small kitchen while staying within your budget.